-We have Sales data of various products for a particular time period.
-The products have been represented by their product IDs.
+We have Sales data for various products for a particular time period.
+Their product IDs have represented the products.
 The dataset is as shown in the following screenshot.

 Now, we intend to obtain total sales.
 This will, essentially, be sales obtained after adding sales for all the products.
-So, in the bottom, we will have “Total”.
-Using the SUM function we will obtain total sales.
+So, at the bottom, we will have “Total”.
+Using the SUM function, we will obtain total sales.
 The SUM function will be implemented as shown below.
-Note, here we selected all those cells that contain sales figures for respective products.
-In SUM function, we can pass individual numbers separated by commas or pass range(s).
+Note, here; we selected all those cells that contain sales figures for respective products.
+We can pass individual numbers separated by commas or pass range(s) in the SUM function.
 Once done, complete the bracket and press Enter Key.

-If we pass the argument (range of cells containing numeric values) properly into SUM function, then we get the correct result.
+If we pass the argument (range of cells containing numeric values) properly into the SUM function, then we get the correct result.
 The following screenshot shows the cells summed up using the SUM function.
-In the cell we got the total sales as a number and in the formula bar, we can see the formula that sums up the numeric contents in the mentioned range.
+In the cell, we got the total sales as a number, and in the formula bar, we can see the formula that sums up the numeric contents in the mentioned range.

-As can be seen in the following screenshot, we obtained the total marks for each of the students using SUM function, following the above procedure properly.
-Note, in order to verify that right correct totals have been obtained just select the range which we had used for addition and see the sum in status bar.
-If both the figures match then we have successfully managed to sum cells to obtain total marks for each student.
+As can be seen in the following screenshot, we obtained the total marks for each of the students using the SUM function, following the above procedure properly.
+Note that to verify that the right correct totals have been obtained, just select the range we had used for addition and see the sum in the status bar.
+If both the figures match then, we have successfully managed to sum cells to obtain total marks for each student.

 In this example, summing marks for each subject across different students is not meaningful, as a total of marks for all students is never desired.

 In the first example we discussed, we summed cells across rows, and in the second column, we summer cell across columns.
-The summing of cells is governed by the context, and we have seen it with examples.
-In this example, we will require to sum across rows as well as columns, because both sums stand meaningful.
+The context governs the summing of cells, and we have seen it with examples.
+In this example, we will require to sum across rows as well as columns because both sums stand meaningful.

-Our task is to obtain total sales figures for each of the products for all the years, and total sales figures for all the products for each of the years.
-The former sum task essentially means summing across columns while the later sum task essentially means summing across the rows.
-First, we will perform sum of cells across columns i.e. total sales for each product across different years.
+Our task is to obtain total sales figures for each of the products for all the years and total sales figures for all the products.
+The former sum task essentially means summing across columns, while the later sum task essentially means summing across the rows.
+First, we will perform sum of cells across columns, i.e. total sales for each product across different years.
 We can obtain the sum by implementing the SUM function, as shown in the below screenshot.
 Observe how the function has been implemented and what range it takes into consideration.
 Once done, close the function and press Enter Key.

 We obtained the total across all the years in the data, and the total figures can be seen as shown in the below screenshot.

-We implemented SUM function as described in the preceding section and successfully obtained the results as can be seen in the following screenshot.
+As described in the preceding section, we implemented the SUM function and successfully obtained the results, as can be seen in the following screenshot.